equatorial-guinea-spanish

 One of the most common variations is that en is frequently used with motion verbs.
 For instance, Vamos en escuela might be used to mean “We’re going to school.”

-This is true of both number and gender, meaning you might hear a feminine noun paired with a masculine adjective, or a plural noun might be paired with a singular adjective.
+This is true of both number and gender, meaning you might hear a feminine noun paired with a masculine adjective, or a plural noun paired with a singular adjective.

-Learning this type of Spanish can be tricky since the rules vary so widely and there are few formal resources to study.
+Learning this type of Spanish can be tricky since the rules can vary widely and there are few formal resources to study from.

 In the following resources, you are unlikely to encounter as many variations in the language as you might encounter in real-life scenarios.
 This is because most of these resources are formal and feature exceptionally well-educated speakers and/or writers.

-Still, you might notice some variations in pronunciation.
-Pay close attention and you will learn some interesting things about the language!
+Still, pay close attention and you will learn some interesting things about Equatoguinean Spanish!

 “Paludismo en Guinea Ecuatorial”